 - Reviewers have noted that it seems to automatically disconnect from the phone app after a certain time frame, which means the senior might have to go into the app often to and re-pair it – which might prove difficult for a person who is not tech-savvy.

-5. The Invisawear Smart Jewelry is one of the newest alert devices on the market today.
-But note, it is NOT a medical alert device.
+The Invisawear Smart Jewelry is one of the newest alert devices on the market today.
+But note, it is NOT a medical alert device – it is a wearable help button in the form of a neck pendant.
 Meaning that it is not connected to a support team who can then call for an ambulance for you.
 (But, that also means there is no monthly fee as well).

 What makes this product so amazing is that it’s a decorative small charm that can be worn on a necklace or a bracelet.
 It’s the smart new way to wear a medical alert device without looking as if you are wearing one.

 It’s free to use – no monthly fee.
 It’s a GPS device to alert your contact list and / or 911 (which is optional and also free) of an emergency and also to provide them with your GPS location.

 One additional item that I can recommend for older adults is to add a magnetic clasp to the Invisawear necklace.
 This makes it much easier to put on and take off for anyone who has problems managing small jewelry clasps.
 I know that I do so this makes it quick and easy for me to wear my Invisawear necklace.